Graduate School Handbook Part 9 – Registration of the research project (RD1)

 - To provide feedback on the submission and highlight any additional action to the PGR and/or supervisory team;

-- In the case of a resubmission outcome, to set a maximum deadline for resubmitted work (up to 4 weeks FT, 6 weeks PT);
+- In the case of a resubmission outcome, to set a maximum deadline for resubmitted work (up to four weeks full time, six weeks part time);

 - The FRDC will communicate the outcome decision and provide feedback to the PGR and Director of Studies in writing (by email from Graduate School on behalf of the Chair).
 The letter will include confirmation of the module selection, the full supervisory team and the deadlines of all future progression milestones;

 - Where the RD1 is found to be unsatisfactory at resubmission, the FRDC will make a recommendation to the Research Degrees Award Board (RDAB) for the PGR’s registration to be withdrawn.
 This will normally be executed by Chair’s Action as soon as possible.

 How long should the RD1 be?

 - There is an overall word limit of 3,500 words across specific sub-sections, from the research title to the draft timetable.